The Robert Alexander Center for Recovery offers alcoholism treatment in Kentucky that provides a path to long-term sobriety.

 The outpatient schedule runs for a few hours on certain days of the week.
 The duration of an individual’s stay at the program depends on their progress and can last anywhere from 2 to 9 months.
-These programs don’t typically offer detoxification services in Kentucky and refer clients to detox centers if need be.
+These programs don’t typically offer medical detox in Kentucky and refer clients to detox centers if need be.

-Overall, outpatient programs are ideal for those who require autonomy, flexibility, and convenience of treatment all at relatively lower costs than inpatient treatment programs in Kentucky.
+Overall, outpatient programs are ideal for those who require autonomy, flexibility, and convenience of treatment all at relatively lower costs than an inpatient rehab in Kentucky.

 Healing Families & Loved-Ones

 The Importance of Family Therapy in Alcohol Addiction

 One of the most effective treatment programs at our alcohol treatment center in Kentucky, is family therapy.
 Involving the entire family in alcohol addiction treatment has been found to have a better outcome in relapse prevention and helping alcoholics remain sober.

 - Giving the family a better understanding of alcohol addiction and its effects on behavior.
 Family members get educated on alcoholism, its causes, and how they can help their loved one get better.

 - It brings the family dynamics to light.
 During these therapy sessions, family members are encouraged to share how their loved one’s drinking has affected them.
 Seeing the impact that their alcohol abuse has had on their family sometimes motivates alcoholics to change their behavior for the better.